d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 This is an optional command used to rename the default clone file 'ilorest_clone.json'.

-- **--errarch=ARCHIVE, --archive=ARCHIVE**

-Allow for save to automatically archive the clone file and error log file.
-Use with load will archive the clone file, temporary patch file, error log file and changelog file.

 - **--uniqueoverride**

 Use this command to override the measures stopping the tool from writing over items that are system unique.

-- **auto**
+- **--auto**

 This optional command provides preset credentials.
-The preset value of **<p/k>** is used as the password for the iLO account manager accounts and the iLO federation group keys.
+The preset value of `<p/k>` is used as the password for the iLO account manager accounts and the iLO federation group keys.
 Warning and confirmation messages are suppressed including those used to alert the user of mismatches and system reboots/iLO resets.
+When used with load, it reboots the server after load successfully completed.

+- **--noautorestart**

+This optional command when used with load --auto subcommand, it does not reboot the server automatically.
+This is provided for customers who want to use both --auto and --noautorestart options together.

 - **--ilossa**